No ruler has ever had your best interest in mind.

 Further, I see intelligent men and women, who would label themselves “outlaws,” “rebels,” “free thinkers,” getting caught up in this mass hysteria, for one side or the other, aligning themselves with narcissistic billionaires or withered old social justice warriors, contributing to this insane waste of thought and energy.

-The way I view the voting process, and one of the reasons I do not vote, is that I view the entire idea as something akin to being locked in a cell with two rapists.
-I know that I am about to be fucked by one of them, and a voice comes over a speaker from somewhere in the cell:
+You know that you are about to be fucked by one of them, and a voice comes over a speaker from somewhere in the cell:

 “You are about to be raped by one of these men.
 One will do it while whispering sweet nothings into your ear, the other will say things which you find disagreeable.
 Please cast your ballot to choose which one.”